ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 ## Allow access to {{site.data.keyword.cloud_notm}} public endpoints
 {: #public-endpoints}

 The {{site.data.keyword.spectrum_full}} deployable architecture requires access to the following {{site.data.keyword.cloud_notm}} service API public endpoints.
-For a successful deployment to provision the infrastructure and the associated services, ensure that you are aware of these endpoints and that you allow them access:
+For a successful deployment to provision the infrastructure and the associated services, ensure that you are aware of these endpoints and allow them access:

 | Endpoint | Type | Notes |
    | ------- | --------- | ---- |